Developer(s) – Viacom New Media

 Controls – 7/10

-The controls are easy to get to grips with, since for most people who play games in general, they become very apparent very quickly.
-The problem lies in the fact that none of the games can be played in full screen on later operating systems, which takes fluency out of the experience, since it becomes very easy for players to click away from the screen and thus abruptly stop the game.
-It may only seem like a meagre complaint, but after experiencing it a great deal of times, which players will inevitably do, it can become frustrating to say the least.
+The controls are easy to get to grips with since for most people who play games in general, they become very apparent very quickly.
+The problem lies in the fact that none of the games can be played in full screen on later operating systems, which takes fluency out of the experience since it becomes very easy for players to click away from the screen and thus abruptly stop the game.
+It may only seem like a meager complaint, but after experiencing it a lot of times, which players will inevitably do, it can become frustrating, to say the least.

 Originality – 8/10

 Not only is the game based on a fairly unique license compared to many other licensed video games released at that time, and even afterward, but the games are even much better designed than many other arcade games released over the years that rely on points-racking in order to succeed.
 When I sat down to play one of these games after the best of twenty years away from them, I was expecting them to not hold up at all, remembering them as being much more casual experiences compared to what I was playing at that time.
 I was however pleasantly surprised by the amount of time that I ended up investing in them even after all these years.